openedx/edx-platform/README.md

 The specific host and client ports can be whatever you want, so long as they don't conflict with any ports in use.

-Now, start your LMS as a localhost instance:
+From your VM, start the LMS as a localhost instance:

 ```
 $ rake lms[cms.dev,127.0.0.1:8080]
 ```

-You should see the debug toolbar when you navigate to http:/localhost:8080.
+You should see the debug toolbar when you navigate to [http:/localhost:8080/]().
-You should now also see a login if you navigate to http://localhost:8080/admin/.
+You should now also see a login when you navigate to [http://localhost:8080/admin/]() (you can use the django super-user account for this).

 Stopping & starting